seppia978/seppia978.github.io/content/publication/2309-iciap-deepfake/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Federico Cocchi
-  - Lorenzo Baraldi*
+  - Lorenzo Baraldi1
   - admin
   - Marcella Cornia
-  - Lorenzo Baraldi'
+  - Lorenzo Baraldi
   - Rita Cucchiara

 # Author notes (optional)